AdaptiveCity/sensor_pycom/pygate/README.md

 * Pygate case
 * LoRa antenna with IPX tail connector
 * USB C cable
+* PoE hat (if ethernet)
+* WiFi antenna (if WiFi, can also omit this and rely on the built-in antenna which is ok)

 Assemble:
 * Connect LoPy4 onto Pygate board
 * Connect Lora antenna tail to Pygate board (NOT the LoPy4)
+* Connect WiFi antenna tail to LoPy4 board (if wifi)
 * Place board in Pygate Case BOTTOM (insert USB first, than settle board on pegs)
 * From screws/buttons bag place button inserts in slots
-* On Pygate case TOP: Thread antenna plug (on end of tail) through existing hole, affix nut.
+* On Pygate case TOP: Thread antenna plugs (on end of tail) through holes, affix nut.
 * Place TOP of case on BOTTOM - buttons should click on press - affix with 4 screws.
+* Buttons can be tight after case is screwed together, so check.
 * Attach via USB C cable to your PC

 ## Pygate board 'dfu-utils' firmware update